whittlbc/wat-py/README.md

 # Reason

-The built-in `code.interact` method Python provides requires you to pass in the set of vars you want available in the interactive console, which gives you the option of passing in `locals()`, `globals()`, or manually creating a dict with the combination of both local and global vars.
+The built-in `code.interact` method Python provides requires you to pass in the specific variables you want to have available in the interactive console, which gives you the option of passing in `locals()`, `globals()`, or manually creating a dict with the combination of both local and global vars (which no one wants to do every time they want to simply set a breakpoint).
 I got sick of writing `import code; code.inteact(local=locals())` whenever I needed to set a breakpoint, realizing I needed some global vars from the import statements at the top of my file, and then having to manually re-import those global vars.

 # License